ampproject/amp-wp/readme.md

 Your entire site can render as "Native AMP" if your theme calls `add_theme_support( 'amp' )`.
 There will only be one version of each URL: the AMP version.
 There won't be separate URLs with `/amp` or `?amp` appended.
 See this [wiki page](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#native-amp) for details and restrictions.

-Your theme can also [use "Paired Mode"](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#paired-mode), with your own custom templates for the AMP URLs.
+Your theme can also use [Paired Mode](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#paired-mode), with your own custom templates for the AMP URLs.

 "Native AMP" and "Paired Mode" add full support for commenting and widgets.